 The Encode Results portion begins at the bottom of the log file directly below the downmix information section.
 It contains information about events that occurred in the encoder once the encoded file began processing.
-There are three type of information that can display here; MD5 Verification, PBR information, and Saturations Warnings.
+There are three type of information that can display here; MD5 verification, PBR information, and saturation warnings.
 (See the three sections below for details)